 Hurricanes’ Svechnikov scores both goals to beat Flames

 Andrei Svechnikov scored twice in the third period, including one on a surprising maneuver, as the Carolina Hurricanes defeated the visiting Calgary Flames 2-1 on Tuesday night.
 Svechnikov's winning goal came on a power play with 7:25 remaining.
-He has two goals each in back-to-back games.
+It was his second straight two-goal game.

 The Hurricanes improved to 8-3-1 to match their most victories and points in October in franchise history.
 Svechnikov's first goal was unorthodox as he scooped the puck and held it on his stick from behind the net, taking a lacrosse-style shot and putting the puck past Calgary goalie David Rittich.

-The game came 20 years to the day from the first Hurricanes game at the arena, then called the Entertainment and Sports Arena and now named PNC Arena.
-Svechnikov, a 19-year-old Russian, wasn't born when the first game was played.
+Tuesday was also the 20-year anniversary of the first Hurricanes game at their home arena, then called the Entertainment and Sports Arena and now named PNC Arena.
+The 19-year-old Svechnikov was not yet born when that first puck dropped.
 Elias Lindholm scored in the first period for Calgary, marking the second year in a row he scored with the visiting team in his former home arena.

 Rittich finished with 26 saves.
 Mrazek made a couple of sterling second-period saves to keep the Hurricanes within a goal.